ajay1808/Intelligent-Job-Search/README.md

         ```bat
         run.bat
         ```
-    The first time you run the script, it will automatically create a Conda environment and install all dependencies.
+    The first time you run the script, it will automatically create a Conda environment using the `environment.yml` file and install all dependencies.
 Subsequent runs will be much faster.

 The application should now be open and accessible in your web browser.